PaliouraP/SmartAlert/README.md

+## SmartAlarm
-# SmartAlarm
+# Project for subject:
-Current Topics of Software Engineering - Software for Mobile Devices Project 2023
+Current Topics of Software Engineering - Software for Mobile Devices
+# Year:
+2023